kaic/halflife-monitoring/README.md

 - The Windows graphics subsystem only updates this counter when a 3D workload is active
 - Make sure hardware-accelerated GPU scheduling is enabled (Settings → System → Display → Graphics)
+- Desktop Window Manager (DWM) must be enabled (it is on by default unless you use “classic” themes or remote services)

 **Disk always 0 MB/s?**